Principal Instructor - Rodger Park, 6th Dan, Shidoin

 Terri Park began her training in the Fall of 1999 at Aikido of Manhattan in New York City with Juba Nour Shihan.
 After living in Los Angeles for a brief time, she returned to Brooklyn, New York in 2001.
 She then continued her training with Ryugan R.D.
 Savoca Shihan as the first official member of the Brooklyn Aikikai.
 She holds the rank of 5th Dan and a Shidoin (Instructor) teaching license with Birankai North America.

 While in New York City, Terri spent several years as a teaching artist at Shakespeare and Company, the New Victory Theatre, and as an elementary school drama teacher for the New York City Public Schools.
-Terri relocated to Ann Arbor in the summer of 2012 and now works as the K-12 Education Program Manager for the University Musical Society.
+Terri relocated to Ann Arbor in the summer of 2012 and now works as the Associate Director of Education and Community Engagement for the University Musical Society.

 Certified Associate Instructor - Jim Borders, 4th Dan, Fukushidoin